- Industry news

 - Taste, quality, and nutritional benefits are the key drivers of consumer purchase intent for hybrid meat.

-- Hybrid meats provide a solution to rising meat costs as alternative protein manufacturers seek cost savings and sustainability in production.
+- Hybrid meats provide a solution to rising meat costs as meat manufacturers seek cost savings and sustainability in production.

 Consumer acceptance for hybrid meat products — where plant-based ingredients replace part of the meat content — is rising, particularly among flexitarian consumers, a study by Beneo’s brand Meatless has revealed.
 The findings highlight why food manufacturers must prioritize taste, quality, and nutritional benefits in NPD, especially to increase hybrid meat’s appeal among flexitarian and health-conscious consumers.